EresDev/Handwerker/readme.md

 The purpose of the application was to practice Hexagonal Architecture, Chicago Style Test-driven development, and CQRS.

 It is based on Symfony 4, PHP 7.4.
+The response format of the API is based on [JSend specification](https://github.com/omniti-labs/jsend).

 ## Prerequisites
 - PHP 7.4+